-- 1. The suppression of terrorism falls under Section XI of the Latvian Criminal Law.
-Articles 79., 79., 79., 79., 79. and 79. establishes the penalty for terrorism, for organization of a terrorist group with certain purpose and for involvement in such a group, the financing of terrorism, recruitment training and selftraining for terrorism, traveling for terrorism purpose as well as justification of terrorism, invitation to or threats of terrorism.
+- 1. The suppression of terrorism falls under Section IX1 of the Latvian Criminal Law.
+Articles 79.1, 79.2, 79.3, 79.4, 79.5 and 79.6 establishes the penalty for terrorism, for organization of a terrorist group with certain purpose and for involvement in such a group, the financing of terrorism, recruitment training and selftraining for terrorism, traveling for terrorism purpose as well as justification of terrorism, invitation to or threats of terrorism.
 Moreover, Articles 241, 243-245 establish a penalty for offences committed to cyber safety. - 2.
 The Commercial Law regulates commercial activities as such while the Credit Institution Law determine the legal status of credit institutions, governs the activities, liability and supervision of such institutions, as well as determining the rights, duties and liability of such persons to whom the requirements of this Law apply.
 There are also related Regulations of the Cabinet of Ministers. - 3.
-Law on the Prevention of Money Laundering and Terrorism and Proliferation Financing, adopted on 17 July 2008 which purpose is to prevent money laundering and terrorism financing and: - Nine related Regulations of the Cabinet of Ministers (e.g. No.138 "Regulations on States and International Organizations that have complied lists of persons suspected of participating in terrorist activities or production, possession, transfer, use or proliferation of weapons of mass destruction" issued on 8 March 2016; No.1092 "Procedure to be followed by State and Municipal Institutions in Providing Information to the Office of the Prevention of Laundering Proceeds Derived from Criminal Activity" issued on 22 December 2008; No. 550 "Rules on the procedure and content of the submission of suspicious transaction reports and threshold crossing declarations" was issued on 17 August 2021), - Eleven Normative Regulations of the Finance and Capital Market Commission (e.g. Regulations No.101 "Regulations on Money Laundering and Terrorist and Proliferation Financing Risk Management", issued on 28 July 2020, No.241 "Regulatory provisions regarding the procedure by which a person may submit and the Financial and Capital Market Commission shall review a report regarding possible or actual violations of regulatory provisions regulating the financial and capital market" issued on 22 December 2020; No.182 "Regulatory provisions for the investigation and supervision of payment service providers" issued on 29 September 2020; No.183 "Regulatory provisions for the preparation of a report on payments made by customers of credit institutions using a network of correspondent banks" issued on 29 September 2020; No.148 "Regulations for the independent evaluation of the internal control system for the Prevention of Money Laundering and Terrorism and Proliferation
+Law on the Prevention of Money Laundering and Terrorism and Proliferation Financing, adopted on 17 July 2008 which purpose is to prevent money laundering and terrorism financing and: - Ten related Regulations of the Cabinet of Ministers (e.g. No.138 "Regulations on States and International Organizations that have complied lists of persons suspected of participating in terrorist activities or production, possession, transfer, use or proliferation of weapons of mass destruction" issued on 8 March 2016; No.1092 "Procedure to be followed by State and Municipal Institutions in Providing Information to the Office of the Prevention of Laundering Proceeds Derived from Criminal Activity" issued on 22 December 2008; No. 550 "Rules on the procedure and content of the submission of suspicious transaction reports and threshold crossing declarations" was issued on 17 August 2021), - Ten Normative Regulations of the Finance and Capital Market Commission (e.g., Cabinet Regulation No. 396 "Regulations Regarding the Requirements for Updating Information in the Shared Know-Your-Customer Utility and the Licensing and Supervision of the Shared Know-Your-Customer Utility Service Provider" adopted 5 July 2022).